Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

 ### Important

 This package cannot function on its own and is intended to be used with FMOD.
-Make sure you have the FMOD for Unity plugin installed in your project before installing Audio System FMOD.
+Make sure you have the FMOD for Unity plugin installed in your project before installing Audio System for FMOD.
 You can find the plugin on the Unity Asset Store or on the [FMOD website](https://www.fmod.com/download).
 This package assumes familiarity with FMOD for its usage so please read up on FMOD's documentation.

 ### FMOD Settings in Unity